aiken_design_patterns/linked_list

 This function ensures:

-- Authenticity of the UTxOs and root’s continued counterpart
+- Authenticity of the two spent list inputs and root’s continued counterpart

 - The anchor is root, and that it correctly points to the folding node